-The following safety measures will be implemented into RESOLUTE to help minimize the risk of COVID-19 (SARS-CoV-2) exposure to patients and their caregivers:
+The following safety measures have been implemented into RESOLUTE® to help minimize the risk of COVID-19 (SARS-CoV-2) exposure to patients and their caregivers:

-Late-onset (or juvenile/adult) Pompe disease (LOPD) is a lysosomal storage disorder that results from mutations in the gene responsible for making acid alpha glucosidase (GAA) leading to a partial deficiency or shortage of GAA.
+LOPD is a lysosomal storage disorder that results from mutations in the gene responsible for making GAA enzyme leading to a partial deficiency or shortage of GAA enzyme.
 Mutations in the gene prevent the GAA enzyme from effectively breaking down the energy storage molecule, glycogen, which allows it to build up to toxic or poisonous levels in lysosomes.
 In LOPD, the buildup of glycogen can lead to muscle weakness or difficulty breathing.
 The heart is usually not involved.

 To evaluate safety and tolerability of a single intravenous dose of investigational product candidate SPK-3006 administered to participants with clinically moderate LOPD.